xxsimoxx/stats-for-update-manager/README.md

 ## When a plugin is in that count

 Plugins that queried Update Manager at least once in the last week are considered active.
+When a plugin have not queried Update Manager in the last 4 week it's removed from the database table.
+See [filters](#filters) section to tweak.

 It also add the number of active installations in the plugin details.
 See [filters](#filters) section to tweak.